-The Asian American and Pacific Islander (AAPI) Civic Engagement Fund is a national, non partisan initiative established in 2014 to instill a culture of year round civic engagement in local AAPI communities across the country.
+The Asian American and Pacific Islander (AAPI) Civic Engagement Fund is a national, non partisan initiative that fosters a culture of civic participation within AAPI communities.

 CPD promotes equality, opportunity, and a dynamic democracy in partnership with innovative base-building organizations, organizing networks and alliances, and progressive unions across the country.